๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 Wat Pho temple in Bangkok.

-I spent a total of $392 for five days in Chiang Mai, so my average cost was $78 per day.
-Without including my flight ticket to Chiang Mai from Krabi, my total cost was $304 and my average cost was $61 per day.
+During my five-day trip to Chiang Mai, I averaged $78 in daily travel expenses.
+Excluding my flight ticket from Krabi, my total cost was $304, and my average cost was $61 per day.

-I split an Airbnb with someone else and did quintessential Chiang Mai activities (e.g., visited an ethical elephant sanctuary, talked to monks and attended a cabaret show).
+I split an Airbnb with someone and did quintessential Chiang Mai activities (e.g., visited an ethical elephant sanctuary, talked to monks, and attended a cabaret show).

 ๐Ÿ Accommodation$111$22

-The famous Wat Doi Suthep in Chiang Mai.
+Wat Phra That Doi Suthep in Chiang Mai.

-I spent a total of $357 for four days in the Ao Nang town of Krabi, so my average cost was $89 per day.
-Without including my flight ticket to Krabi from Bangkok, my total cost was $307 and my average cost was $77 per day.
+During my four-day trip to Krabi/Ao Nang, I averaged $89 in daily travel expenses.
+Excluding my flight ticket to Krabi from Bangkok, my total cost was $307, and my average cost was $77 per day.

-I split an Airbnb with someone else and did activities like a Phi Phi Island day tour (which included stops at the beautiful beaches of Koh Phi Phi, Ton Sai and Bamboo Island), outdoor rock climbing at Railay Beach, and an informative and delicious Northern Thailand food tour.
+I split an Airbnb with someone and did activities like a Phi Phi Islands day tour (which included stops at the beautiful beaches of Koh Phi Phi, Ton Sai, and Bamboo Island), outdoor rock climbing at Railay Beach, and an informative and delicious northern Thailand food tour.

 ๐Ÿ Accommodation$80$20

-A high view of a lush island with limestone cliffs in the background.
+A high view of an island with green trees and limestone cliffs.

 Do You Need Cash in Thailand?

-Thailand’s economy is largely based on cash transactions, especially in non-tourist areas, so make sure to bring some cash.
+Thailand’s economy is largely based on cash transactions, especially in non-tourist areas, so bring some cash.
 I needed to use cash almost everywhere when I visited.

-Here are some tips on bringing and using cash in Thailand:
+Below are tips on bringing and using cash in Thailand.

 ATMs are readily available in many tourist places in Thailand, but if your debit card doesn’t reimburse your ATM fees, you’ll want to withdraw a higher amount less frequently to save on fees.

-๐Ÿ’ณ Tip #3: Very few places in Thailand take credit cards.
+๐Ÿ’ณ 3.
+Very few places in Thailand take credit cards.

 Being able to use a credit card in Thailand is the exception, but below are some places that accepted credit cards during my trip: